 Bringing a portable charger or power bank can be an excellent choice for trekking.
 A solar portable charger is the best option for charging your mobile phone.
 Ultimately, bring a camera to capture every moment during the trek.

-Sunglasses, caps, trekking sticks, Oximeters, crampons, and other gears should be equipped according to the trekking difficulty level and condition.
+Sunglasses, caps, trekking sticks, Oximeters, crampons, and other gear should be equipped according to the trekking difficulty level and condition.
 To complete Everest Base Camp Trek successfully, you are advised to Pack Essential Trekking Gear for EBC as the best tips.

 Tips No. 3.
 Walk at Your Own Pace - Give Enough Time for Acclimatization.

-Generally, the trail of Everest Base camp is a comparatively easy trek.
+Generally, the trail of Everest Base Camp is a comparatively easy trek.
 Some parts en route are difficult but don’t need to push yourself.
 The distance between the two camps is not far and is usually meant for everyone.
-Even if you can’t reach the target camp or hotel there are multiple-choice for night stay.
+Even if you can’t reach the target camp or hotel there are multiple-choice for a night stay.
 So walk at your pace and don’t need to rush.

-Acclimatization is very important while trekking to higher altitudes especially in the Everest region.
-The reason is Lukla (the gateway to Everest) is the starting point which is at the height of 2860 meters which particularly means it is already a higher altitude.
+Acclimatization is very important while trekking to higher altitudes, especially in the Everest region.
+The reason is Lukla (the gateway to Everest) is the starting point which is at a height of 2860 meters which particularly means it is already a higher altitude.

 A couple of days should be spared for acclimatization.
 A day in Namche Bazaar and another day in Dingboche.
-On a leisure day, many viewpoints and hiking trails can be explored.
+On a leisurely day, many viewpoints and hiking trails can be explored.

 Tips No. 4.
 Be Aware of Altitude Sickness and Know the Symptoms of AMS.